technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image118.png)

-### **Task 5 : Create skillsets in Azure AI search**
+### **Task 5: Create skillsets in Azure AI search**

-In this task, we crearte a skillset  object in Azure AI Search that's attached to an indexer.
-It contains one or more skills that call built-in AI
+In this task, we create a skillset  object in Azure AI Search that's attached to an indexer.
+It contains one or more skills that are called built-in AI

-1. On Overview page, click on **Import data** tab.
+1. On the Overview page, click on **Import data** tab.

     ![](./media/image119.png)